Nitroglycerin Lingual SprayPronunciation

 Therapeutic doses of nitroglycerin may reduce systolic, diastolic and mean arterial blood pressure.
 Effective coronary perfusion pressure is usually maintained, but can be compromised if blood pressure falls excessively or increased heart rate decreases diastolic filling time.

-Elevated central venous and pulmonary capillary wedge pressures, pulmonary vascular resistance and systemic vascular resistance are also reduced by nitroglycerin therapy.
+Elevated central venous and pulmonary capillary wedge pressures, and pulmonary and systemic vascular resistance are also reduced by nitroglycerin therapy.
 Heart rate is usually slightly increased, presumably a reflex response to the fall in blood pressure.
 Cardiac index may be increased, decreased, or unchanged.
-Patients with elevated left ventricular filling pressure and systemic vascular resistance values in conjunction with a depressed cardiac index are likely to experience an improvement in cardiac index.
-On the other hand, when filling pressures and cardiac index are normal, cardiac index may be slightly reduced.
+Myocardial oxygen consumption or demand (as measured by the pressure-rate product, tension-time index, and stroke-work index) is decreased and a more favorable supply-demand ratio can be achieved.
+Patients with elevated left ventricular filling pressure and increased systemic vascular resistance in association with a depressed cardiac index are likely to experience an improvement in cardiac index.
+In contrast, when filling pressures and cardiac index are normal, cardiac index may be slightly reduced following nitroglycerin administration.

-In a pharmacokinetic study when a single 0.8 mg dose of Nitroglycerin Lingual Spray was administered to healthy volunteers (n = 24), the mean Cmax and tmax were 1,041 pg/mL • min and 7.5 minutes, respectively.
-Additionally, in these subjects the mean area-under-the-curve (AUC) was 12,769 pg/mL • min.
+In a pharmacokinetic study when a single 0.8 mg dose of Nitroglycerin Lingual Spray was administered to healthy volunteers (n = 24), the mean Cmax and tmax were 1,041.0 pg/mL and 7.5 minutes, respectively.
+Additionally, in these subjects the mean area under the curve (AUC) was 12,769.5 pg/mL · min.